Nanasaki-Ai/Crosswalk/README.md

           -video_120
         -json_to_txt.py

-For a certain violation of a certain vehicle 𝒱, the format of the txt file is:
+For a certain event of a certain vehicle 𝒱, the format of the txt file is:

         -group_id
         -2